'All eyes' on New York: Reopening tests city torn by crises :: WRAL.com

 'All eyes' on New York: Reopening tests city torn by crises

-NEW YORK — After three bleak months, New York, the corner of the U.S. hit hardest by the coronavirus, gradually began reopening Monday in what was seen as a landmark moment in the crisis and a test of the city's discipline.
+NEW YORK — Scarred by the deadliest coronavirus outbreak in the nation, New York City gradually began reopening Monday in a turning point in the three-month-long crisis and an important test of the city's discipline.

-“This is a triumph for all New Yorkers that we’ve gotten to this point,” Mayor Bill de Blasio said.
+But he warned the city against letting its guard down and jeopardizing its hard-won progress against the virus: "Let’s hold onto it.
+Let’s build on it.”

-But he warned the city against letting its guard down and risking a resurgence of the virus: “We got this far by doing it the right way, by doing the social distancing, the face coverings.
-We’ve got to keep doing it at those work sites and everywhere if we expect to keep moving forward.”
+Unrest over racism and police brutality could compound the challenges facing the nation's biggest city as it tries to move past three bleak months.
+Officials who had focused for months on public health and economic woes are now also facing urgent pressure for police reform.

-New York City became the epicenter of the U.S. coronavirus outbreak, with more than 21,000 people dying citywide of confirmed or probable COVID-19.
-That is roughly 1 out of 5 of the 110,000 coronavirus deaths across the U.S.
+New York became the epicenter of the U.S. coronavirus outbreak, with more than 21,000 people dying citywide of confirmed or probable COVID-19.
+That is roughly 1 in 5 of the 110,000 coronavirus deaths across the U.S.

 At its peak, the scourge killed more than 500 people a day in New York City in early to mid-April.
-At the end of last week, the number of deaths per day had dropped into the single digits.
+The number has dropped into the single digits.

 The number of people testing positive for the virus was down to 200 to 300 per day at the start of last week, compared with more than 6,000 a day in early April.